DataDog/integrations-extras/isdown/README.md

 ## Overview

-[IsDown][1] is a status page aggregator & outage monitoring tool that helps businesses stay on top of their critical dependencies.
-Provide your team real-time monitoring and instant notifications for outages in all your tools and cloud providers.
-We monitor more than 2000 status pages.
+[IsDown][1] is a status page aggregator and outage monitoring tool that helps businesses monitor their dependencies.
+You can provide your team real-time monitoring and instant notifications for outages in all your tools and cloud providers.
+IsDown monitors more than 2000 status pages.

 What IsDown offers: